JustTemmie/steam-presence/README.md

 (if you do know a way to run this on startup on any of the mentioned systems, please create a pull request with an updated readme)

+## Steam Deck / Linux with Systemd

+If you have a Steam Deck, it is possible to have steam-presence start automatically when your Steam Deck boots.
+This method may also work on other Linux distributions that use per-used Systemd instances.
+If you (as a regular user) can run the command `systemctl --user status` successfully, then this should work.

+The file `steam-presence.service` has more information and instructions.

+## Linux (not using Systemd)

-however if you're running linux i do have a way to start the script on bootup.
+If you're running linux i do have a way to start the script on bootup.

 create a file named `startup.sh` and paste in the code below, changing the path so it finds the main.py file.